forseti-security/forseti-security/_docs/_latest/configure/general/non-org-root.md

 Run the Forseti [Installer]({% link _docs/latest/setup/install.md %}).

 By default, the installer will try to assign org-level roles.
-If you are not Org Admin, there will be errors, but you can safely disregard, as you will assign the correct roles later.
+If you are not an Org Admin, there will be errors, but you can safely disregard, as you will manually assign the correct roles later.

 ## Configure Forseti to Run on a Folder